Alex6djForkedRepos/sizoscopeX/README.md

 It supports visualizing the size contributions of individual methods and types, but also namespaces and assemblies.
 It also allows diffing before/after snapshots and offers basic root cause analysis.

+## Use SizoscopeX without Installing

+You can use the online version without installing: [SizoscopeX Online](https://hez2010.github.io/sizoscopeX/)

 ## Installing SizoscopeX

 ```shell